the-united-nations-2025/reddit-world-mirror/_posts/2025-12-18-gamergate.md

 - **END** = 1st January 2015

 ## Sentiment analysis - Gaming subreddits
-First, we focus on the **gaming** community, thought to be the source of the attacks during the Gamergate.
+First, you focus on the **gaming** community, thought to be the source of the attacks during the Gamergate.

-* **Gaming** : both the cluster and the keyword filtering are based on broad gaming, the filtering by weywords might be more specific to gaming while the cluster might contain also other subreddits having common users activity but that are a bit further from gaming.
+* **Gaming** : both the cluster and the keyword filtering are based on broad gaming, the filtering by keywords might be more specific to gaming while the cluster might contain also other subreddits having common users activity but that are a bit further from gaming.
+*NB: Both filtering methods lead to more than 100 subreddits in each case, making CCDF plots and statistical tests reliable for analysis.*

 <iframe src='https://flo.uri.sh/story/3516066/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe>

-*NB: Both filtering methods lead to more than 100 subreddits in each case, making CCDF plots and statistical tests reliable for analysis.*

 **Expectations**: